asmaloney/GDExtensionTemplate/README.md

 Since the majority of C++ open source projects use CMake, I wanted to offer an alternative to the _scons_ system for building Godot extensions (if you use scons, check out Nathan Franke's [gdextension](https://github.com/nathanfranke/gdextension) template).

+**Note:** This project is not meant to be a dependency for your project.
+It is intended to be copied (not forked) and made into your own project. git itself doesn't provide a nice way to do this (as far as I can tell), but GitHub provides a green "Use this template" button beside the normal place you clone a repo.
+This should [create a copy for you](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 There are a lot of little things to get right when starting a GDExtension project - naming, file location, etc..
 The goal of this project is to lower the barrier to entry to building a GDExtension using CMake by making it easy to get started & easy to maintain.

 This template: